Hripsime: Biography

-St. Hripsime Church in Echmiadzin is dedicated to Hripsime.
-It was consecrated in 618 and her tomb is in the catacombs under the church.
-According to legend Christ designated the spot for the shrine by descending from heaven in a shaft of light and smiting the ground with a golden hammer until the earth shook.
-Some of her relics, along with items relating to Tiridates and Gregory the Illuminator, were pillaged by Persians during an invasion in 1604, were restored in 1638.

-Feast

-In the Catholic tradition, Hripsime and her companions are commemorated with a feast day of 29 September; the Orthodox Church in America commemorates them on 30 September.
-The Armenian Apostolic Church remembers Hripsime and her companions on 4 June; Gayane and her companions are commemorated separately, on 5 June.

-Veneration in Ethiopia
+Veneration

+The Armenian Apostolic Church remembers Hripsime and her companions on the day after the Second Sunday of Easter (i.e. the second Monday after Easter).
+The Eastern Orthodox churches commemorate Hripsime and her companions and Gayane and her companions on 30 September, while the Catholic Church commemorates them on 29 September.
+The Coptic Orthodox Church commemoratese them on Thout 29 of the Coptic calendar (9 October on the Gregorian calendar in a common year).

 Saint Hripsime is one of the most venerated saints in Ethiopia.
 She is known as "Arsema" (አርሴማ) to Ethiopian Orthodox Christians.
 Currently there are three well known churches and monasteries named after her in Ethiopia.
 Among the churches, the oldest one, is found in one of the Lake Tana islands.
 There are many old icons in the church portraying how she was martyred by Tiridates III (Dirtadis in Ethiopian languages) and how the cruel king was changed into a beast after killing her.
 There is annual pilgrimage by Ethiopian Christians to this church in January.
 There are also Christian songs praising her faith and martyrdom.
-The book entitled Gedle Arsema, meaning "Martyr of Arsema", is found almost in every spiritual bookshop throughout Ethiopia.
-Her story is told in the Ethiopian Synaxarium on Mäskäräm 29 (which equates to 26 or 27 September on the Julian Calendar, and 9 or 10 October on the Gregorian Calendar) which coincides with the date of the saint's martyrdom.
+The book entitled Gedle Arsema, meaning "Martyr Arsema", is found almost in every spiritual bookshop throughout Ethiopia.
+Her story is told in the Ethiopian Synaxarium on Mäskäräm 29 (which equates to 26 or 27 September on the Julian Calendar, and 9 or 10 October on the Gregorian calendar) which coincides with the date of the saint's martyrdom.